On the role of semismoothness in the implicit programming approach to selected nonsmooth optimization problems: On the ImP approach to mathematical programs with equilibrium constraints

-where $\pi_i:\R^m\times\R^m\to\R$ is the loss function of the $i$-th firm (depending naturally on all strategies of his rivals including the Leader).
-Finally, functions $\tilde q_i$ in \eqref{eq-61} model the so-called costs of change, representing the expenses associated with any change of the production profile of the $i$-th firm.
-Naturally, these expenses may be nil.
-The concrete form of all these functions has been taken over from \cite{GfrOutVal23}, where this equilibrium problem has been solved via the SCD \ssstar Newton method proposed in \cite{GfrOut22a}.
+where $t(x,y):=x+\sum_{i=1}^ly^i\in\R^n$ is the sum of all available commodities on the market and $\pi_j:\R_+\to\R_+$ denotes the so-called {\em inverse demand function} for the $j$-th commodity.
+The concrete form of the continuously differentiable functions $c^i$ and $\pi_j$ has been taken over from \cite{GfrOutVal23}.
 It is important to note that the assumptions, imposed in \cite{GfrOutVal23} on the above listed problem data, ensure in particular the fulfillment of principal assumptions (A1)-(A5) and thus the possibility to solve this MPEC via the suggested approach.
-Then the SCD semismooth$^*$ Newton method, applied to the numerical solution of the equilibrium problem, allows us to make use of the subspaces, computed in the framework of the Newton method.
-Concretely, the Newton method in \cite{GfrOutVal23} computes several subspaces $\ee Lk\in\Sp^*Q(\ee yk, \ee {y^*}k)$ together with their basis representations at iterates $(\ee yk,\ee{y^*}k)$ and the last of these subspaces can be used for the respective computation in the oracle.
+Concretely, by \eqref{EqStackelbergSep} we compute subspaces $L^i\in \Sp^*(\partial q^i)(\yb^i,\yb^*{}^i)$, $i=1,\ldots,l$, and by \cite[Theorem 7.1]{GfrOutVal23} we have $L^i=E^i\times {E^i}^\perp$ with